zhaoyd1/Dep_Transformer_Grammars/README.md

 ## Notes

 Our model is a sentence-level syntactic language model, so DTGs only model a complete sentence.
-A document-level version of DTG is what we are now working on and maybe released in the future.
+A document-level version of DTG is what we are now working on and may be released in the future.